-Writer focusing on civil society, culture and religion
+Writer focusing on civil society, culture, and religion; fellow at the Wissenschaftskolleg zu Berlin

-Awarded with a Pulitzer prize, Ian Johnson worked for twelve years for the Wall Street Journal as feature writer and bureau chief.
-He is now a regular contributor to the New York Times, the New York Review of Books, the New Yorker, and National Geographic.
+Awarded a Pulitzer prize, Ian Johnson worked for twelve years for the Wall Street Journal as a feature writer and bureau chief.
+He is a regular contributor to the New York Times, the New York Review of Books, the New Yorker, and National Geographic.

 He is the winner of the 2016 Shorenstein Journalism Award.

-He has been coming to and living in China from 1984, longer than almost any other foreign journalist.
-He can cover a wide range of subjects including China’s economic prospects, foreign relations, elite politics, migration.
+He has been coming to and living in China since 1984, longer than almost any other foreign journalist.
+He can cover a wide range of subjects including China’s economic prospects, foreign relations, elite politics, and migration.
 He is fluent in English, Chinese and German.
+In 2020 he had to leave China after his journalism visa was withdrawn.

 On migration, he notes: “Migration is probably one of the most important topics relating to China’s future.
 Getting it right means getting China’s economic future right.”
 He wrote a five-part series for the New York Times on migration in 2013 and 2014.
 This series won a citation for excellent from the Asia Society in 2014.